e-minguez/eib-mcp/README.md

 Once the server is added, you can ask Gemini to generate configurations:

 > "Generate an Edge Image Builder configuration for an ISO image based on slmicro-6.2.iso, targeting x86_64 architecture.
 The output name should be 'my-edge-image' and it should install to /dev/sda.
 It should deploy a 3 nodes kubernetes cluster with nodes names "node1", "node2" and "node3" as:
-> * hostname: node1, IP: 1.1.1.1, role: initializer
+> * hostname: node1, IP: 1.1.1.1, type: initializer
 > * hostname: node2, IP: 1.1.1.2, role: agent
 > * hostname: node3, IP: 1.1.1.3, role: agent
-> The kubernetes version should be k3s 1.33.4-k3s1 and it should deploy a cert-manager helm chart (the latest one available according to https://cert-manager.io/docs/releases/).
+> The kubernetes version should be k3s 1.33.4-k3s1 and it should deploy a cert-manager helm chart (the latest one available according to https://cert-manager.io/docs/installation/helm/).
 It should create a user called "suse" with password "suse" and set ntp to "foo.ntp.org".
 The VIP address for the API should be 1.2.3.4"

 Gemini will use the `generate_config` tool to create the valid YAML.